yso8/b3-c2-dev-tu-alary-guillaume/README.md

 ## Jenkins

-to see the Jenkins pipeline, look at the pdf available ('integration-continu.pdf') in the repository
+To see the Jenkins pipeline, look at the pdf available ('integration-continu.pdf') in the repository

 **Free Software, Hell Yeah!**